milistu/photoSearch/README.md

-# Search your photos with prompts
+# Search your photos with text 🔎